ironsigma/syndicate/README.md

 In order to run the application the following needs to be setup.

-For Tomcat update the `context.xml` to have the following:
+For Tomcat update the `config/Catalina/localhost/syndicate.xml` to have the following:

 Define the location of the configuration files